Ahmad-IR122/Movie-react-project-API/README.md

 npm start
 ```

-The app will run on:
+The app will run at:

 ```
 http://localhost:3000